btrnt/butternut/README.md

 >>> put in screenshots and describe design choices

+## Challenges we ran into
+- Deciding how to best represent the data
+- How to design a good interface that *invites* people to fact check instead of being scared of it
+- How to best calculate the overall score given a tricky rank distrubution

+## Accomplishments that we're proud of
+- Making stuff accessible: implementing a paper in such a way to make it useful **in under 24 hours!**

+## What we learned
+- Using CTRL
+- How simple it is to make an API with Flask
+- How to make a chrome extension
+- Lots about NLP!

 ## What's next?
 Butternut may be extended to improve on it's fact-checking abilities